 As with all vaccines, allergic reactions are possible.
-If you have ever had an allergic reaction to a vaccine in the past it’s important to talk to your doctor about possible side effects and whether it is safe for you to be vaccinated for COVID-19.
+If you have ever had an allergic reaction to a vaccine in the past, it’s important to talk to your doctor about possible side effects and whether it is safe for you to be vaccinated for COVID-19.

-Some people may not be able to receive the COVID-19 vaccine, or to experience its full benefit, based on their bodies’ ability to mount an antibody response — such as those who have compromised immune systems or are undergoing cancer treatment.
+Some people may not be able to receive the COVID-19 vaccine or experience its full benefit, based on their bodies’ ability to mount an antibody response — such as those who have compromised immune systems or are undergoing cancer treatment.
 And those who have a potential risk of allergic reactions should discuss the safety of the vaccine with their doctors.

-Yet all of these individuals are also at risk of contracting COVID-19, so it’s even more vital that the people around them do get vaccinated.
+Yet all of these individuals are also at risk of contracting COVID-19, so it’s even more vital that the people around them get vaccinated.

-Y0041_HM_95671_2021 Website last updated: 12/29/2020
+Y0041_HM_95671_2021 Website last updated: 9/8/2021

 Independence Blue Cross offers Medicare Advantage plans with a Medicare contract.
 Enrollment in Independence Medicare Advantage plans depends on contract renewal.